Pragmatic Embodied Spoken Instruction Following in Human-Robot Collaboration with Theory of Mind: Simulated Experiment

 \subsection{Results}

-The results of the simulated study is shown in Table. \ref{tab:perf}.
-Overall, despite being a lightweight model that uses Whisper with Llama3.1 70B model, SIFToM significantly boost the inference accuracy of other ASR+LLM models and outperformed Gemini Pro, a much larger VLLM.
-The difference between the SIFToM model and other baselines are all statistically significant with $p<0.001$.

-The model performance broken down by speech factors is shown in Fig. \ref{fig:breakdown}, which shows a similar pattern across all conditions.
-We also observed that human participants performed worse in the accent condition than in mispronounced and noise conditions, whereas models generally are less robust in both noise or accent conditions.

-We then compared the word error rate of the transcripts used in each model.
-Overall we failed to observe any robust correlation between WER and goal inference accuracy ($r = -0.12, p = 0.79$).
-Notably, the Gemini Speech model achieved the lowest word error rate, but its goal inference and speedup performance were similar to the unimodal Whisper baseline.
-This supports our claim that WER may not be a good performance metric for evaluating spoken instruction following systems in embodied collaborative settings.
+We report the model performances in Figure~\ref{fig:sim-exp}.
+Overall, we found that Gemini 2.5 Pro accuracy (mean = 68.7\%) was similar to Gemini 2.5 Flash (mean = 68.1\%).
+However, SIFToM had a 12.9\% increase in accuracy and 44.5\% increase in speedup over the base model, significantly outperforming Gemini 2.5 Pro and similar to human performance level.
+We noticed a similar trend for speedup.
+The difference between Gemini 2.5 Flash and Pro vanilla was surprising, as the Pro model performed worse on the speedup metrics, even though the accuracy scores were similar.

-\paragraph*{\textbf{Error Analysis}} We also performed an error analysis and we found that the mistakes made by humans or SIFToM were less costly than those by other models.
-Upon analyzing the incorrect guesses, we found that 100 \% of incorrect human guesses were in fact valid and helpful actions, meaning that the items inferred were part of the team goal, but often the item count was incorrect.
-This ratio dropped to 69.7\% for SIFToM and less than 40\% for all other models.
-As a result, only 4.15\% of all trials in the human baseline had a negative speedup, meaning that the robot actions severely hindered the team performance, compared to 10.2\% in SIFToM and >18\% in all other models.
-This shows that similar to humans, by grounding speech instructions in the inferred joint goal, SIFToM is more likely to perform useful actions even when it doesn't have the exact command inferred.
+\paragraph*{\textbf{Error Analysis}} We performed an error analysis and found that the mistakes made by humans or SIFToM were less costly than those made by other models.
+Upon analyzing the incorrect guesses, we found that 100\% of incorrect human guesses were, in fact, valid and helpful actions, meaning that the items inferred were part of the team goal, but often the item count was incorrect.
+This ratio dropped to 69.7\% for Gemini 2.5 Flash with SIFToM and less than 40\% for all other models.

+Figure~\ref{fig:speedup_dist} shows the distribution of speedups.
+We found that a significant portion of trials in the Gemini 2.5 Flash (24.2\%) and Pro models (34.2\%) have a negative speedup, which indicates that the robot actions severely hindered the team performance.
+In contrast, such trials are rare in humans (0.4\%) and SIFToM (11.2\%).
+This shows that, similar to humans, by grounding speech instructions in the inferred joint goal, SIFToM is more likely to perform useful actions even when it doesn't have the exact command inferred.